 The bobbin column are for my bobbin boxes.
 Sometimes I inherit thread or find some at thrift stores, so some colors might have 2-5 bobbins!
 If I finish a bobbin, I’ll reduce the count and go find that extra bobbin to work from.

 If there was only one bobbin, I check the Skeins next.
-These are the ones in the photo cases mentioned above.
+These are the ones in the photo cases.
 If there is something listed as a ‘partial skein’ it’s most likely a thrift store find that I am not sure if it’s the full 8y or has been used.
-Sometimes it very obviously has been used, but I didn’t want to make a second bobbin for and clutter up my floss boxes.
+Sometimes it is obvious it is not a full skein.
+But I don’t want to make a second bobbin for and clutter up my floss boxes.

 Obviously, I try and pull from the partial skeins first when possible to work through it.
 Regardless, as soon as I refill my bobbin (or make a new one if I’m upgrading an old cardboard one), I mark it off the list.